A shift from an acquisition-first mindset to a retention-first mindset can have rippling effects on the growth of your SaaS business.

 Paid acquisition can be tricky because it has the potential to plateau in ROI.
 Drew believes that the key is to create a very specific, very targeted funnel with an ad that directs to a great piece of content, that then allows potential customers to opt into a drip sequence that ultimately converts.

-Like churn reduction and ARPU improvement, your efforts in increasing the total number of customers stack up.
+Like churn reduction and ARPU improvement, your efforts in increasing the total number of customers stack up and can help with rapid growth.

 However, the most important thing to remember when optimizing for total number of customers is to first maximize before multiplying.
 Work first on turning more of your existing traffic into paying customers before you direct your efforts toward more traffic.
 That means start with conversion rate optimization and eventually work your way down the list to paid acquisition.